 - Typing words entirely in CAPITAL LETTERS is considered to be shouting.
 Only type words entirely in capital letters if they stand for something (for example SWIDT stands for ‘See What I Did There’).

-- Type release titles in italics to make them stand out from the other text.
+- Type release titles in italics to make them stand out from other text.

 - Don’t overuse bold or underline.

-- Avoid using special characters such as emojis, as some of these characters cannot be displayed on some websites, and they can also affect search functions from operating correctly.
+- Avoid using special characters such as emojis.
+Some of these characters cannot be displayed on some websites, and they can also affect search functions from operating correctly.

 - Double check that all your facts are correct.